John Mackintosh Howie: Biography

 He won the Keith Prize of the Royal Society of Edinburgh, 1979–81.
-He was Regius Professor of Mathematics at the University of St Andrews from 1970–1997.
+He was Regius Professor of Mathematics at the University of St Andrews from 1970 to 1997.
 No successor to this chair was named until 2015 when Igor Rivin was appointed.

 Howie was charged with reviewing universal, comprehensive secondary education in Scotland, which was viewed as failing its students.
 Impressed with education in Denmark, his committee proposed a tracking scheme to improve academic outcomes, and communicated recommendations in Upper Secondary Education in Scotland (1992).